wavestone-cdt/EDRSandblast/README.md

 In order to protect API hooking from being bypassed, EDR products could periodically check that hooks are not altered in memory, inside each monitored process.

-Finally, to detect hooking bypass (abusing a trampoline, using direct syscalls, etc.) that does not imply the hooks removal, EDR products could potentially rely on kernel callbacks associated to the abused syscalls (ex. `PsCreateProcessNotifyRoutine` for `NtCreateProcess` syscall, `ObRegisterCallbacks` for `NtOpenProcess` syscall, etc.), and perform user-mode call-stack analysis in order to determine is the syscall was triggered from a normal path (`kernel32.dll` -> `ntdll.dll` -> syscall) or an abnormal one (ex. `program.exe` -> direct syscall).
+Finally, to detect hooking bypass (abusing a trampoline, using direct syscalls, etc.) that does not imply the hooks removal, EDR products could potentially rely on kernel callbacks associated to the abused syscalls (ex. `PsCreateProcessNotifyRoutine` for `NtCreateProcess` syscall, `ObRegisterCallbacks` for `NtOpenProcess` syscall, etc.), and perform user-mode call-stack analysis in order to determine if the syscall was triggered from a normal path (`kernel32.dll` -> `ntdll.dll` -> syscall) or an abnormal one (ex. `program.exe` -> direct syscall).

 ## Acknowledgements